 One of the behaviors they often display is opening their mouth for long periods, also known as “gaping.”
 Keep in mind that gaping does not necessarily mean that your beardie is getting too hot.

-They are likely just maintaining the internal temperature that they are most comfortable with.
 However, if your beardy shows signs of discomfort, avoids its heating lamp, or gapes even in hiding, it could be cause for concern.

-If you think that your dragon is getting too hot, make sure that parts of its tank act as a ‘thermal’ refuge.
 The experienced bearded dragon owner will know that you need to maintain a thermal gradient in your bearded dragon’s tank.
 The correct temperatures are crucial.

 The overall temperature should come to around 95° Fahrenheit.
 That said, different areas should be at different temperatures to accommodate a beardies needs.

-EXPERT TIPS: The basking area should be kept at between 95° and 100°F. Your dragon will also need a cool spot with temperatures between 75° and 80°F.
+EXPERT TIPS: The basking area should be kept between 95° and 100°F. Your dragon will also need a cool spot with temperatures between 75° and 80°F.

 Because bearded dragons are ectotherms, they need lower temperatures to sleep comfortably.
 Therefore, the ideal temperatures for resting areas are between 70° and 75°F.